Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

     ...
 }
 ```
-They should be able to reason about ech of the different parts of the loops configuration.
+They should be able to reason about each of the different parts of the loops configuration.

-## python learners understand `range` and `in`
+\## python learners understand `range` and `in`

 ```
 for x in [1,2,3,4,5]: